 - Urinalysis – Which will reveal fungal organisms in the urine if the cat has disseminated aspergillosis.

 Treatment is variable and depends on the immune competence of the cat and the location of the infection.
 It may include:

 - Systemic antifungal drugs such as itraconazole or fluconazole.

-- Topical antifungal drugs which involves giving your cat an anesthetic and inserting an antifungal medication into the nasal cavity through tubes.
+- Topical antifungal drugs which involve giving the cat an anesthetic and inserting an antifungal medication into the nasal cavity through tubes.